Posts

 Image

-I put it out there, paradigms are a fractal phenomena.
+I put it out there, paradigms are a fractal phenomenon.
 This insight is only a day old (2011-09-02): It was inspired by talking to one of my students.
-Last year I saw that she (not knowing it) drew or doodled Sierpinski fractals (below) in the corner of her work books - and I thought it was pretty cool.
+Last year, I saw that she (not knowing it) drew or doodled Sierpinski fractals (below) in the corner of her workbooks, and I thought it was pretty cool.
 I pointed out to her - at the time - that she could only draw down to 7 plus or minus 2 different triangle sizes in one doodle.
-Yesterday, she came back to me and questioned me again on this: Is that the limit?
+Yesterday, she returned to me and questioned me again on this: Is that the limit?
 7?
-I went on to explain that 7 plus or minus 2 at one one standing or view, or perspective ; but if we zoom in, we will see more and more - as they come into focus; but there will always be 7 - yes.
-It came to me later, this standing or perspective is a paradigm, and is demonstrated by the fractal development below.
+I explained that 7 plus or minus 2 at one standing, view, or perspective, but if we zoom in, we will see more and more - as they come into focus, but there will always be 7 - yes.
+Later, it came to me that this standing or perspective is a paradigm, as demonstrated by the fractal development below.
 The paradigm is the view from the first iteration to fractal equilibrium.
-A change in paradigm comes with a zoom into the fractal (universe) - le
+A change in paradigm comes with zooming into the fractal (universe), leaving the past behin